kintone/js-sdk/packages/plugin-manifest-validator/README.md

 ## Setting the `$schema` property

-When you are configuring your project, you should set the $schema property.
+When you are configuring your project, you would better set the $schema property.
 This property should point to a schema file that validates your manifest.
-We recommend setting the $schema property to the following uri in your manifest.json:
+We recommend setting the $schema property to the following URI in your manifest.json:

 ```
 https://raw.githubusercontent.com/kintone/js-sdk/main/packages/plugin-manifest-validator/manifest-schema.json